 The Journalist’s Toolbox has been part of the Society of Professional Journalists since 2008.
 It is edited and updated by Univerity of Illinois-Chicago journalism professor Mike Reilley, who founded the site in 1996.

-The site is updated twice a week, typically on Thursday nights and Sunday afternoons, or as news dictates.
+The site is typically updated twice a week, but has been updated several times a day since the start of the pandemic.
 The site contains thousands of free (and some fee-based) resources organized by beats on more than 150 searchable pages.

 History: Reilley launched the Toolbox as a page on a course syllabus at Northwestern University in January 1996.
 The site expanded into a full dot-com by 1998 and was sold to the American Press Institute in 2003.
 API hosted the site for five years before selling it to SPJ in early 2008.
 The site’s 9/11 resources were added to the Library of Congress’s 9/11 Terrorism Research section in 2004.